mode-x/backend_challenge/README.md

 ## Running the Application

-Note: Make sure you Ruby and Bundler installed before running the application.
+Note: Make sure you have Ruby and Bundler installed before running the application.

 ```
 1. Clone or download the application folder